Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 ### Alternates

-If you were running NodeJS servers instead of python servers for your app case, you would use `nvm` instead of `gunicorn`.
+If you were running NodeJS server processes instead of Python server processes for your app case, you would use `nvm` instead of `gunicorn`.
 With nvm, you can have an`ecosystem.config.js` where you prioritize concurrency or cpu use.
-So the settings and marked down rather than passed as part of a shell command.
+So the settings are marked up rather than passed into a command.

 If your server is not old, you can use Docker / Docker Compose / Kubernetes.
 You can also use AWS which is more reasonable if you will have a lot more traffic.